PisanA/junit-webpage/index.md

 ![image](https://user-images.githubusercontent.com/54456351/129306692-6959b6b7-308c-452e-aa44-64fd21ee95de.png) <br>
 If you have any compilation errors, CheckStyle report will not be generated.
 Please view the JUnit Report and debug all errors first.

 ##### For more detatils on the CheckStyle warning, you can view this website: <a href="https://pisana.github.io/checkstyle-webpage/">checkstyle-webpage</a>
-##### If you don't see your warnings on the website, please fill this survey so that we can add them: <a href="https://docs.google.com/forms/d/e/1FAIpQLSf1M4lW8zU0gfX2b0JHl3O0-vluhYhtCcvS2Ox0z3LDCwWEHg/viewform">New CheckStyle Warning</a>
+The website contains the most common Checkstyle warnings with detailed examples.
+For more information about other warnings, please view <a href="https://checkstyle.sourceforge.io/styleguides/google-java-style-20180523/javaguide.html">Google Java Style Guide</a> <br>

 <br><br>
 #### Misspell